Everything you need to know to properly use a pendulum for divination

 On big questions like that, I would also suggest coming back to the same question on another day before immediately following any answers you receive on the first go round.
 That’s because your intuition can shift as your emotions shift.
 And as you gain more information and insight, the answers you receive might change.

 The more you work with a pendulum, the more natural it will begin to feel.
 And if you’re like me, you’ll adopt pendulum work as a lifelong magical practice.

 Did this post inspire you to get started with working with a pendulum?
 Or do you have any questions about it?
 Speak up in the comments below!

-And if you liked this post, I’d love for you to join me for an online workshop called How to Master the Pendulum on April 29, 2021.
+And if you liked this post, you’ll love my pre-recorded How to Master the Pendulum Course.